Goto Chapter: Top 1 2 3 4 5 6 7 Bib Ind

 The browse table does not contain rows for the groups 6.M_22, 12.M_22, 6.Fi_22.
 Note that in spite of the title of [Jan05], the entries in Table 1 of this paper are in fact the minimal degrees of faithful irreducible representations, and in the above three cases, these degrees are larger than the minimal degrees of faithful representations.
 The underlying data of the browse table is about the minimal faithful (but not necessarily irreducible) degrees.

-The return value of BrowseMinimalDegrees is the list of OneAtlasGeneratingSetInfo (3.5-6) values for those representations that have been "clicked" in visual mode.
+The return value of BrowseMinimalDegrees is the list of OneAtlasGeneratingSetInfo (3.5-6) values for those representations that have been clicked in visual mode.

 The variant without arguments of this function is also available in the menu shown by BrowseGapData (Browse: BrowseGapData).